Find Affordable College Courses

 Check out the online law programs at this school if you want to attend one of the most popular in Virginia.

-Our analysis found Washington and Lee University to be the most popular school for law students who want to pursue an online degree in Virginia.
-Washington and Lee is a small private not-for-profit school located in the distant town of Lexington.
+Our 2023 rankings named Washington and Lee University the most popular online school in Virginia for law students.
+Washington and Lee is a small private not-for-profit school located in the town of Lexington.

 Best Law Colleges in the Southeast Region